alexsu52/technology_update/2025/Q3/technology_update.md

 - **Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization** ([https://arxiv.org/pdf/2509.23202](https://arxiv.org/pdf/2509.23202)).
 *ISTA, Red Hat AI, Yandex Research, ETH Zürich*

-Authors provide the rigorous analysis of FP4 microscaling formats (MXFP4 and NVFP4) for LLM quantization, introduce Micro-Rotated-GPTQ (MR-GPTQ) and the QuTLASS GPU kernels to bridge the performance gap for such formats.
+The authors provide a rigorous analysis of FP4 microscaling formats (MXFP4 and NVFP4) for LLM quantization, introduce Micro-Rotated-GPTQ (MR-GPTQ) and the QuTLASS GPU kernels to bridge the performance gap for such formats.
 The method uses MSE-optimized grids, static activation reordering, and fused online Hadamard rotations to recover 98-99% of FP16 accuracy while achieving up to 4x inference speedups on modern GPUs.
 Key insights from the analysis include:
-    - The effectiveness of Hadamard transforms is dependent on the quantization group size; while they are beneficial for MXFP4 and INT4, they can actually degrade NVFP4 accuracy.
+    - The effectiveness of Hadamard transforms depends on the quantization group size; while they are beneficial for MXFP4 and INT4, they can actually degrade NVFP4 accuracy.
     - MR-GPTQ consistently improves the accuracy of the lower-performing MXFP4 format, bringing it within 1-2% of NVFP4's performance.
     - On average, NVFP4 and INT4 (with group size 32) offer similar quality.
     - MXFP4 kernels may achieve ~15% higher throughput than NVFP4 on B200 GPUs, likely due to simpler hardware implementation.